 The cohort-based female survival rates at the experiment site were not realistically estimated due to small sample size in a high-efficacy weed management program.
 Future experiments should focus on assessing cohort-based female survival rates in cool-season crop environments.

 The hypothesis that “extending a conventional 2-year rotation of corn and soybean with cool-season crops can accelerate soil seedbank depletion” was supported.
 The findings here illustrated that employing the “many little hammers” concept could provide effective control of common waterhemp (Liebman and Gallandt, 1997).
-Unlike giant foxtail whose bottle neck point in the life cycle was overwinter seed survival rate (Davis, 2002), waterhemp’s bottle neck point in its life cycle was seedling emergence rate and seedling to maturity success rate.
-However, if the early emerged plants were unaffected by weed control programs, either through herbicide resistance or escape from cultivation, and successfully complete their life cycle, a small number of large, prolific female plants would sufficiently replenish the soil seedbank.
+Unlike giant foxtail whose bottle neck point in the life cycle was overwinter seed survival rate (Davis, 2002), waterhemp’s bottle neck point in its life cycle was seedling emergence rate and seedling to maturity survival rate.
+However, if the early emerged plants were unaffected by weed control programs, either through herbicide resistance or escape from cultivation, and successfully completed their life cycle, a small number of large, prolific female plants would sufficiently replenish the soil seedbank.

-Since the elasticity of λ was the least affected by seedling emergence in both the population-growing and population-shrinking scenarios, it would be helpful to focus on disrupting seed production by reducing individual plant size with delaying emergence or applying multiple stress factors to successfully establishing plants, and by limiting seed deposit to the soil.
+Since the elasticity of λ was the least affected by seedling emergence in both the population-growing and population-shrinking scenarios, it would be helpful to focus on disrupting seed production by reducing individual plant size by delaying emergence or applying multiple stress factors to successfully established plants, and by limiting seed deposition to the soil.
 Under the current 4-year rotation’s crop sequence, oat (O4) and alfalfa (A4) provided valuable opportunities to reduce plant size (Nguyen and Liebman, 2022b, 2022a).

 Appendix